hkevin01/opennlp-gpu/docs/apache/apache_proposal_email.md

 - **Live Demo**: Runnable examples showing 3-50x speedups
 - **Benchmarking Tools**: Performance validation suite

+## Development Acknowledgments

+This project was developed with significant assistance from **Claude Sonnet (Anthropic AI)**, which provided:
+- Architecture design and implementation guidance
+- Code generation and optimization suggestions
+- Documentation creation and technical writing
+- Testing strategy and quality assurance recommendations
+- Cross-platform compatibility solutions

+The collaboration between human expertise and AI assistance enabled rapid development of a production-ready GPU acceleration framework while maintaining high code quality standards.

 ## Conclusion

 GPU acceleration represents a significant opportunity to modernize OpenNLP and provide substantial performance benefits to the community.
 The implementation is production-ready, thoroughly tested, and designed for seamless integration.